 Let’s dive deeper into five reasons why these cybersecurity stacks simply don’t work, and what MSPs can do instead to lighten the load and remove some of this complexity.

 1. A patchwork defence puts clients at risk

 Complex tech stacks create a false sense of security.
-With numerous tools working to keep threats out, it is easy to assume that your clients are fully protected.
+With numerous tools working to keep threats out, it's easy to assume that your clients are fully protected.
 All the alerts these tools generate, and the data they collect, will imply that there’s no cause for concern.

-On the contrary, layering software, hardware, applications, and tooling creates excessive noise that makes it difficult to effectively detect and respond to attacks.
+Layering point security solutions, platforms, add-ons, and other tools creates excessive noise that makes it difficult to effectively detect and respond to attacks.
 The likelihood that your team misses something in the chaos increases greatly with every added tool.

-Besides, tools are rarely built with the intention to integrate seamlessly with other technologies.
-They speak different “languages,” often resulting in major communication issues and inefficiencies.
+Speaking of noise, tools are rarely designed to integrate well with other technologies.
+Tools speak different “languages,” often resulting in major communication issues and inefficiencies.

 2. Complexity overwhelms MSP teams